Project-Based Learning Unit Design Workshop

 Goals and Objectives

-- Learn and apply research-based elements and design features of rigorous, STEM Project-Based Learning (PBL)
+- Learn and apply research-based elements and design features of rigorous, STEM Project-based Learning

-- From the analyses, construct or revise a standards-based STEM project-based learning unit
+- Create or adapt a standards-based STEM project-based learning unit

 - Apply Idaho content standards and 21st Century skills to project work